-Narrative writing or writing patient safety narratives is an integral part of any clinical study report.
+Narrative writing or writing patient safety narratives is an integral part of any clinical study report writing.
 Before dwelling into its guidelines, let us first understand what it is and what importance it carries in clinical research.

 In simple terms, a narrative is a brief summary of the adverse events experienced by the patients during a clinical trial of a drug.
 It is submitted along with the clinical study report to establish any causal relationship between the events experienced by the patient and the drug under investigation.
 This also helps in establishing the drug safety profile.